-Starting off on May 28, 1959, we walked up the Slims River until we the base of the Kaskawulsh Glacier.
-On skis, we traveled up the long Kaskawulsh Glacier, down the Hubbard Glacier and finally onto the East Logan Glacier.
-It was the first and I believe only time skis were used to get to the mountain. he trip has never repeated.
-It too far.
+Starting off on May 28, 1959, we walked up the Slims River until we reached the base of the Kaskawulsh Glacier.
+On skis, we traveled up the one-hundred-plus-kilometre-long Kaskawulsh Glacier, down the Hubbard Glacier and finally onto the East Logan Glacier.
+It was the first, and I believe only, time skis were used to get to the mountain.
+To this date, the trip has never been repeated.
+It’s simply too far.

-In our packs, we carried all our gear and food supplies for ten days, how quickly we would be able to cover the hundred of primarily glacier travel.
-We skied about , so by the fifth day, it looked we ould make it to our airdrop the .
-However, there were high cirrus clouds developing overhead and I started to worry about snowIf it snowed that night and covered up our airdrop, then we might have trouble finding it. he food we were carrying was not enough to complete the trip, we would to turn around and go home.
+In our thirty-five-kilogram packs, we carried all our gear and food supplies for ten days, unable to predict how quickly we would be able to cover the two hundred kilometres of primarily glacier travel.
+We skied about thirty to forty-five kilometres daily, so by the evening of the fifth day, it looked as if we would make it to our airdrop by the following afternoon.
+However, there were high cirrus clouds developing overhead and I started to worry about snow.
+If it snowed that night and covered up our airdrop, then we might have trouble finding it.
+The food we were carrying was not enough to complete the trip, so without the airdrop supplies, we would be forced to turn around and go home.

-We had traveled all day long, but Hans and I decided to in order to the East Logan Glacier and our airdrop before it .
-We left instructions with , packed up and traveled all night (five) to t was early June in the north so it was light most of the night.
+We had traveled all day long, but Hans and I decided to continue in order to reach the East Logan Glacier and our destined airdrop before it was buried.
+We left instructions with our teammates, packed up and traveled all night (another forty-five kilometres) to the possibly hidden cache.
+Thankfully, it was early June in the north so it was light most of the night.

-In the meantime, the other guys made campHans and I arrived at our destination the next morning and started looking for the stuff dropped from the plane.
-It had snowed a bit during the night, but not s w spread over quite a distance, but we found except one package contain all the noodles. must have fallen down a crevasse.
+In the meantime, the other guys made camp.
+Hans and I arrived at our destination the next morning and started looking for the stuff dropped from the plane.
+It had snowed a bit during the night, but not as much as we feared.
+Our supplies were spread over quite a distance, but we found everything except for one package that contained all the noodles.
+That one must have fallen down a crevasse.

-We set up our tent and at 10 , crawled into our sleeping bags, half dead, and slept.
-Later in the afternoon arrived.
+We set up our tent and at 10 o’clock in the morning, crawled into our sleeping bags, half dead, and slept.
+Later in the afternoon, our friends arrived.

-inallywe were at the base of the mountain.
-Basecamp was at an altitude of above sea level, so ahead of us a to the peak.
-As earlier, in modern expeditions, climbers generally make six high camps and take between ten and twelve days to reach the summit
+Finally we were at the base of the mountain.
+Basecamp was at an altitude of 2,377 metres above sea level, so ahead of us stood a 3,658-metre rise to the peak.
+As stated earlier, in modern expeditions, climbers generally make six high camps and take between ten and twelve days to reach the summit.

 PHOTO - Camp 1 is down here.
-This is the knife ridge at here and this is the ridge at .
+This is the knife ridge at 3,658 metres here and this is the ridge at 4,420 metres.

-PHOTO - Here we are at .
-914
+PHOTO - Here we are at 5,334 metres.
+914 vertical metres to go.

-We had three high camps, the first at an altitude of , the second at , and the third at .
-On June 12, 1959, six days after basecamp, we reached the summitall six of us.
-Six days in, six days to the summit one day all the way down and ten days outtwentythree days roundtrip.
+We had three high camps, the first at an altitude of 3,291 metres, the second at 4,389 metres, and the third at 5,182 metres.
+On June 12, 1959, six days after we left basecamp, we reached the summit—all six of us.
+Six days in, six days to the summit, one day all the way down, and ten days out—twenty-three days round-trip.

-The weather and snow conditions were reasonable the week.
-The day we arrived at the summit was a gorgeous bluesky day, but very cold.
+The weather and snow conditions were reasonable the entire week.
+The day we arrived at the summit was a gorgeous blue-sky day, but very cold.
 We didn’t spend long at the top – just looked around us, took some pictures and headed down.

-PHOTO - On the 12, 1959 the six of us stood on the summit.
+PHOTO - On the June 12, 1959, the six of us stood on the summit.